 As the demand for green practices in data centre operations rises, a question remains: Are data centre operators or service providers all committed to meeting sustainability goals?

-"On paper, yes," admitted Richard Farrel, APAC director of digitalisation, cybersecurity, and data centres at Eaton Corporation, adding that most data centres include sustainability goals, 2030 carbon reduction, or 2040 net-zero targets in their annual reports.
+"On paper, yes," admitted Richard Farrell, APAC director of digitalisation, cybersecurity, and data centres at Eaton Corporation, adding that most data centres include sustainability goals, 2030 carbon reduction, or 2040 net-zero targets in their annual reports.

 Sustainability still matters, but AI has overshadowed it.